Drive sales on autopilot with ecommerce-focused featuresSee Features

 It’s also worth mentioning that the price of Constant Contact can increase quickly as you grow your subscribers, so this tool is a good option if you’re at the very early stages of building your email list.

-- Standard plan: includes audience segmentation and email marketing automation features available for only $16/mo
+- Standard plan: includes all features plus 24/7 chat and live support for only $16/mo

-- Pro plan: includes free SMS/MMS credits based on your plan’s value, marketing automation with multiple channels integrated, Google ads, and much more for $99/mo.
+- Pro plan: includes free SMS/MMS credits based on your plan’s value, a dedicated Customer Success Manager, and much more for $59/mo.

-Similar to Constant Contact, Omnisend’s price increases as the number of subscribers grows.
-If you sign up for an annual subscription, prices become significantly lower.
+Similar to Constant Contact, Omnisend’s price increases as the number of contacts grows.
 Here’s a quick price comparison table:

 |No of Subscribers||Omnisend|